MaterializeInc/materialize/doc/user/content/get-started/install-materialize-emulator.md

    When running locally:

-   - The Docker container binds exclusively to localhost, for security reasons.
+   - The Docker container binds exclusively to localhost for security reasons.
    - The [Materialize Console](/console/) is available on port `6874`.
    - The SQL interface is available on port `6875`.
    - Logs are available via `docker logs <container-id>`.